MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 These release notes provide information about security fixes that are included in updates to Microsoft Edge Stable channel.

-## DATE:TBD
+## DATE: June 11, 2021

-Microsoft has released the latest Microsoft Edge Stable Channel (Version TBD), which incorporates the latest Security Updates of the Chromium project.
+Microsoft has released the latest Microsoft Edge Stable Channel (91.0.864.48), which incorporates the latest Security Updates of the Chromium project.
 This update contains [CVE-2021-30551](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-30551) which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide/).

 ## June 03, 2021